Olya-M/imaginary-houses-GAN/README.md

 # Imaginary Houses GAN
-This is a DCGAN Jupyter notebook for generating 512x512 imaginary fantasy houses that I worked on to get more comfortable with Pytorch and GANs.
+This is a DCGAN Jupyter notebook for generating 512x512 imaginary fantasy houses.

 #### Moving through latent spaces: